What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-Do I have the ability to stop my toilet from becoming blocked?
+Can I stop my toilet from getting blocked?

-When should I call a professional plumber to resolve an unblocking toilet?
+When should I call a professional plumber to resolve a toilet that has become blocked?

-How often should I have my drains cleared?
+When should I have my drains cleaned?

 Additional Information